iiotntust/1141Robot_UPTP/README.md

 # 1141 Introduction to Robotics Tutorial
 ## ME4609301 Mechanical Engineering Department, Taiwan-Paraquay Polytechnic University
-This hand-on course consist of two portation: 1.EPSON robot 2.
+This robotics hands-on course consists of two parts: 1.EPSON robot 2.
 ABB robot (with machine vision).
-First, students learn the basic pick and place with the robot arm getting familiar with the manipulator operation experiencing precision and accuracy.
-Second, students practice the hand-eye colloaboration with ABB robot.
+First, students learn the basic pick-and-place operation with the robot arm, becoming familiar with the manipulator's operation and experiencing precision and accuracy.
+Second, students practice the hand-eye coordination with the ABB robot.
 ## :beginner: EPSON Robot (Exercises and resources)
 - Basic and Challenging tasks: (by team)
     - [ ] Basic tasks